 For the candidates found by \texttt{NCIP}, the coordinates and IceCube 90\% confidence intervals are shown in Figure \ref{fig:Localization}, the light curves are shown in \ref{fig:LightCurve}, and image stamps are shown in Figures \ref{fig:5430381_stamps_plots} and \ref{fig:332416_stamps_plots}.
 As shown in Table \ref{tab:CutEfficiencies}, the number of expected SNe to pass our selection criteria per follow-up is between 0 and 1, so it is likely that these candidates are SNe.
 The light curves display a clear rise and the image cutouts show a transient object within a host galaxy.
 A photometric redshift estimate was found for DES-Cand-2 using the methods of \citep{palmese} which employed a machine learning approach described in \citep{Sadeh_2016}.
 This approach requires exposures in at least four bands, so we were not able to apply it to DES-Cand-1.

 For the candidates selected by \texttt{NCIP}, we determined the probability that each candidate was associated with the neutrino source based on the numbers of expected signal and background events in the spatial bins of the candidate.
 This process is detailed in Appendix \ref{app:formalism}.
 We also used the candidates to test the hypothesis that CC SNe contribute to the total IceCube neutrino flux.
 The significance levels of the hypothesis tests and the individual candidate probabilities are displayed in Table \ref{tab:candidates}.
-The detected candidates are consistent with the expected backgrounds derived in this analysis, hence we do not claim association between our candidates and the neutrino alerts.
-However, the observed numbers of SNe in the vicinity of IceCube neutrino alerts are in a $\lesssim 1\sigma$ excess of the expected background.
+Individually, the detected candidates are consistent with the expected backgrounds for their respective alerts derived in this analysis, hence we do not claim association between either of our candidates and their corresponding neutrino alerts.
+Considering both follow-ups together, the observed number of SNe in the vicinity of the IceCube neutrino alert directions is compatible within $1\sigma$ to arise from fluctuations from the joint expected background.